Mosquitoes In Naples, Florida

 Why do I have a mosquito problem?

-The biggest reason you have a mosquito problem on your Englewood property is that Florida's hot, humid weather conditions allow mosquitoes to thrive and be active throughout the year.
+The biggest reason you have a mosquito problem on your Naples property is that Florida's hot, humid weather conditions allow mosquitoes to thrive and be active throughout the year.

 Another significant reason mosquitoes take over our properties is that they have a short lifespan; adults (if not quickly eaten by a predator or squished by a hand) live two to three weeks at most.